History of Kyle Harrison (lacrosse) in Timeline

 In 2016, Kyle Harrison was inducted into the Johns Hopkins University Athletics Hall of Fame.

-2017: Championship with Ohio Machine
+2017: Leads Ohio Machine to Championship

 In 2017, Kyle Harrison led the Ohio Machine to a championship.

-2017: Championship Win
+2017: Wins Championship

-2019: Redwoods Lacrosse Club Captain
+2019: Captain on Redwoods Lacrosse Club

-July 2020: Co-founded Black Lacrosse Alliance
+July 2020: Co-founds the Black Lacrosse Alliance

-In 2020, the PLL Brendan Looney Leadership Award was not awarded.
+In 2020, The PLL Brendan Looney Leadership Award was not awarded.

-2021: Retirement from professional lacrosse
+2021: Announces Retirement

 In 2021, Kyle Harrison retired from professional lacrosse.

-2021: PLL All-Star and Leadership Award
+2021: Captain and PLL All-Star

 In 2023, Kyle Harrison was inducted into the National Lacrosse Hall of Fame.